 You can use the help file to read this.
 To access the Help File on MetaEditor5, just tap the “F1” key.
-You’ll also find one document on the MQL5 Community, providing you much info that you can find in the Help File. use this link for accessing this document –
+You’ll also find one document on the MQL5 Community, providing you with much info that you can find in the Help File. use this link to access this document –

-- Further, add this code (source code) into the text of our EA.
+- Further, add this code (source code) to the text of our EA.
 In the absence of this section, press Alt + M from MetaEditor 5.

 - Five functions appear in the functions list, but you’ll see that the OnInit() function isn’t present there by default.
 So, we have to narrate it manually, and the image below will show you how to create it:

-- To see the OnInit() function paired to the source code, just tap Alt + M.
+- To see the OnInit() function paired with the source code, just tap Alt + M.